 As the actual product is not shown in an animated video, it’s hard to showcase its features and applications in a truly convincing way.

-Shooting in live action means paying more attention to the location, the time of day, and the weather for the shoot, hiring actors, and other real life concerns.
+Shooting in live-action means paying more attention to the location, the time of day, and the weather for the shoot, hiring actors, and other real-life concerns.
 This is a lot more of a hustle.
-However, it is also true that live action videos can be the cheapest to produce, if you are using a phone camera as equipment and a business owner as a director, actor, cameraman, and editor.
+However, it is also true that live action video production can be the cheapest to produce if you are using a phone camera as equipment and a business owner as a director, actor, cameraman, and editor.

-Let’s take a look at the benefits of sticking with live action videos.
+Let’s take a look at the action pros sticking with the main things.

 Needless to say, the quality of a video done by an amateur team can be fairly low, so you might be at a loss here.
 However, a good message is often capable of covering up potential production issues.